 My favourite is of another of Scottish folklores most intruiging characters – The Brownie.
 These little creatures are said to resemble cheeky goblins.
 Said to hide in their masters house until they are asleep, they complete chores and do housework before disappearing again before the sunrise.
 The story goes that one little brownie was so upset when his master died he climbed the hills and carved to rocks, one of his master and one of his wife.

+One of the most popular things to do on the Isle of Skye is hike the Quiraing.
 A magical array of cliffs, landslips, peaks and plateaus this bizarre and Jurassic area is said to be where the fairies meet, and also where the dragons who protect the island live.
 It has three main features – The Table, The Needle and The Prison

 The Fairy Knoll